Challan: Etymology

-The Indian English word challan comes from the Urdu/Hindi word Challan (چالان)/(चालान) which in turn comes from Sanskrit root verb Chal (चल), which means movement.
+The Indian English word challan comes from the Hindi word Challan (चालान) which in turn comes from Sanskrit root verb Chal (चल), which means movement.
 So challans have something to do with mobility or passage or transfer.
 Thus, Challan possibly literally refers to the monetary transfer i.e. a transaction coupled with the other official act described in the paper or electronic pre-filled or printed form given as Challan.
 In contrast to the Police stations that have a large "Diary" where FIR etc. are lodged, Traffic police officers, on the street or in their mobile vans, carry portable printed Challan booklets.
 These booklets have provision of paper Half Cutting or Perforating or Creasing, along which they would tear off half of an individual leaflet.
 After making duplicate entries on either side, the Traffic Police Officer would detach the distal half piece off the challan booklet and issue to the offender as the "challan", in their official capacity.